diego-ninja/sentinel/README.md

 Special thanks to:

+- [Laravel Framework](https://laravel.com/) for providing the most exciting and well-crafted PHP framework.
-- [snipe](https://github.com/snipe) for developing the [inital code](https://github.com/snipe/banbuilder) that serves BanThis as starting point.
+- [Snipe](https://github.com/snipe) for developing the [inital code](https://github.com/snipe/banbuilder) that serves Laravel Censor as starting point.
 - All the contributors and testers who have helped to improve this project through their contributions.

 If you find this project useful, please consider giving it a ⭐ on GitHub!